PPRPMU/PMU-playbook/Resources/Data_Entry_-_Weekly_Attendance_Report.md

 ## Weekly Attendance Report

-1. Open the WAR PDF file from the Backlog.
+1. Open the Weekly Attendance Report (WAR) PDF file from the Backlog.
 Note: If the Recreation Center has internet, send back the form and let them know to submit on my-ppr.com.

 2. Open a web browser to access the following website and sign in: www.my-ppr.com